 - Would I be eligible for a tax credit to help cover the premium?

-A. Yes, you can buy insurance in the exchange and drop your COBRA insurance.
-Just don’t pay the COBRA premium for January when your new insurance will kick in.
+A. Yes, you can buy insurance in the exchange during open enrollment and drop your COBRA insurance.
+Once you’re enrolled in a plan for January, you can cancel your COBRA coverage.
 Whether you are eligible for a tax credit will depend on your household income.

-But anyone with COBRA coverage does need to pay attention to the enrollment period.
-If a person on COBRA doesn’t register for a marketplace plan during this year’s open enrollment period (ending March 31) he or she would be stuck with his COBRA either until the next open enrollment period starts (in October, 2014) – or until his COBRA runs out.
+But anyone who wants to replace COBRA coverage with individual market coverage needs to pay attention to the open enrollment period for individual health insurance.
+If a person on COBRA doesn’t purchase a new plan during open enrollment, he would be stuck with COBRA either until the following year, or until he experiences a qualifying event that triggers a special enrollment period.